 Alerce Andino National Park is located in the Andes, in the Los Lagos Region of Chile.
-The centerpiece of this lush and mountainous protected area are the Alerce forests.
-The Alerce can surpass 164 ft in height and live over 4,000 years.
+The centerpiece of this lush and mountainous protected area is the Alerce forests.
+The Alerce is a towering tree species native to the Andes Mountains that can live for over 4,000 years.

-Alerce Costero National Park is a protected area located in the Los Ríos Region of southern Chile.
-Situated within the Cordillera Pelada, part of the larger Chilean Coastal Range, the national park hosts a forest of endangered Patagonian cypress.
+Alerce Costero National Park is a protected area in the Los Ríos Region of southern Chile.
+Situated within the Cordillera Pelada, a mountain range part of the more extensive Chilean Coastal Range, the National Park hosts a forest of endangered Patagonian cypress.

-The Bosques Templados de los Andes Australes Biosphere Reserve is comprised of eight national protected areas in southern Chile.
-Hosting extraordinary biodiversity, it is classified as one of the largest and most ecologically intact forest remnants on Earth.
+The Bosques Templados Lluviosos de Los Andes Australes Biosphere Reserve comprises eight national protected areas in southern Chile.
+It hosts extraordinary biodiversity and is classified as one of Earth's largest and most ecologically intact forest remnants.

 Cabo de Hornos Biosphere Reserve (Chile) The Editor Wed, 01/16/2019 - 15:09

-The Cabo de Hornos Biosphere Reserve is located in the American continent's extreme south, comprised of marine areas, islands and forested coast.
-The core areas are constituted by Cabo de Hornos National Park and Alberto de Agostini National Park.
+Cabo de Hornos Biosphere Reserve is located in the South American continent's extreme south, in southern Chile.
+It comprises marine areas, islands, fjords, channels, forests, and moorland.
+The core areas are Cabo de Hornos National Park and Alberto de Agostini National Park.

-Cabo de Hornos National Park is the world's southernmost national park, located 12 hours by boat from Puerto Williams in the southern headland of Tierra del Fuego in southern Chile; the only place in the world where the waters of the Pacific and Atlantic Oceans meet.
+Cabo de Hornos National Park is the world's southernmost national park, 12 hours by boat from Puerto Williams in the southern headland of Tierra del Fuego in southern Chile, the only place in the world where the waters of the Pacific and Atlantic Oceans meet.